Spear: Modern era

 Muslim warriors used a spear that was called an az-zaġāyah.
 Berbers pronounced it zaġāya, but the English term, derived from the Old French via Berber, is "assegai".
-It is a pole weapon used for throwing or hurling, usually a light spear or javelin made of hard wood and pointed with a forged iron tip.
+It is a polearm used for throwing or hurling, usually a light spear or javelin made of hard wood and pointed with a forged iron tip.
 The az-zaġāyah played an important role during the Islamic conquest as well as during later periods, well into the 20th century.
 A longer pole az-zaġāyah was being used as a hunting weapon from horseback.
 The az-zaġāyah was widely used.
 It existed in various forms in areas stretching from Southern Africa to the Indian subcontinent, although these places already had their own variants of the spear.
 This javelin was the weapon of choice during the Fulani jihad as well as during the Mahdist War in Sudan.
 It is still being used by certain wandering Sufi ascetics (Derwishes).